The Equity Lab

 Content should be based in research, model evidence-based practices, draw on personal mastery or reflective practice.
 Sessions should encourage attendees to continue exploring the subject area and inspire action.

-Fall 2022 Equity Lab Experiences
+2023-24 Equity Lab Experiences